Am0rphous/NTNU-Topdesk-App/README.md

 Finalizing build...
 App built to /Users/Username/Downloads/myWebApp/hjelp-darwin-x64, move to wherever it makes sense for you and run the app bundle.
 ````
+4. In my case I opened the executable located in folder `myWebApp/hjelp-darwin-x64/` which was named `hjelp`.
+Cheers!